statamic/docs/content/collections/extending-docs/addons.md

 makes sure to boot _after_ Statamic has booted.
 :::

+### Installing your freshly created addon

+If you ran the `make:addon` command, this would have been taken care of for you.

-In your project root's `composer.json`, add your package to the `require` and `repositories` sections, like so:
+Otherwise, in your project root's `composer.json`, add your package to the `require` and `repositories` sections, like so:

 ``` json
 {